Gabbers18/Applied_Project/README.md

 ### Fourth, Clean and Export the Final Results

-After processing all batches, the results are cleaned and saved for further analysis.
+After processing all batches, the results are cleaned and saved for further analysis:

 - Clean the Dyad Names
 - Convert Dyad Identifiers to Numeric and Sort